Qsalman/reading-nots/class-01.md

-**To you  who want to learn how to design and build websites from scratch and Anyone who has a website and want to make it better   (that may be built using a content management* *system, blogging software,* or an e-commerce platform) and wants more control over the appearance of their pages  The only things you need in order to use this book are a computer with a web browser and a text editor(such as Notepad, which comes with Windows, or TextEdit, which comes with Macs).
+**To you  who want to learn how to design and build websites from scratch and Anyone who has a website and want to make it better   (that may be built using a content management* *system, blogging software or an e-commerce platform) and wants more control over the appearance of their pages  The only things you need in order to use this book are a computer with a web browser and a text editor(such as Notepad, which comes with Windows, or TextEdit, which comes with Macs).

 **To explain  the pages will come next ahead in the book you are reading here is some definitions to help you :